Here’s where to go for all your academic needs.

 Need help choosing a major?
 Updating a resume?
 Finding a job?
 Setting up an internship?
-Visit the Ampersand Center where our career services experts offers one-on-one counseling, workshops addressing every step of a student’s post-graduation plans, career fairs, on-campus recruiting, and a wide range of print and electronic resources.
+Visit The van Vlissingen Center for Career and Professional Development where our career services experts offer one-on-one counseling, workshops addressing every step of a student’s post-graduation plans, career fairs, on-campus recruiting, and a wide range of print and electronic resources.

 Kelly Library is the hub of intellectual activity at Emory & Henry College.
 Here you will find places to study, work with others, or use a computer.
 Additionally, the library personnel work with faculty and students to develop research skills and to provide a wide range of support services that enhance the teaching and learning experience.
 The lower level of the Library houses the Information Technology Services.